Statement Of Information Practices

 VoxNeuro’s practices are designed in compliance with the above acts.

-To perform a Cognitive Health Assessment™ and deliver a report to the required party (ex. clinician, lawyer, insurance provider), VoxNeuro will collect, use and disclose your personal health information with your consent.
+To operate VoxNeuro CORE and deliver a report to the required party (ex. clinician, lawyer, insurance provider), VoxNeuro will collect, use and disclose your personal health information with your consent.

 You have the right to consent, or to withhold your consent, to VoxNeuro’s collection, use and disclosure of your personal health information.